The What, the Why, and the How of 0xBitcoin

 -So if mining 0xBitcoin doesn’t secure it, why mine it at all?!
 Surely it could have simply had an Initial Coin Offering (ICO) or an airdrop!
 That would save a tremendous amount of electricity!

 It’s exceedingly common to think that all mining does in Bitcoin is secure the network.
 There is, however, an often missed second feature that is of equal importance: distribution.
 Distribution through Proof of Work mining is at the heart of Bitcoin.
 This point cannot be overstated.
-Distributing Bitcoin in this manner serves as a core function, increasing the overall decentralization of the system.
+Distributing Bitcoin in this manner serves as a core function, increasing the decentralization of the system.

 The Proof of Work mining in 0xBitcoin replicates this second feature.
 It doesn’t secure the token, it secures the decentralized distribution of it.
 This is necessary because decentralized distribution is an undeniably indispensable property of any asset which claims to be fair, transparent, decentralized, and ‘trustless.’
 The mining in 0xBitcoin imposing an electrical cost on the miners to ensure this decentralized distribution.
 This electrical cost also brings a baseline value to this token.